Tuition/Financial Aid FAQ

 RN to BSN Grant

 If you start in Ashford’s RN to BSN program between now and June 30, 2018, you will be eligible for a grant that reduces tuition for all undergraduate courses to $250 per credit (a $202/credit savings) for your entire BSN program.

 The RN to BSN Grant may not be combined with any other Ashford University grants, scholarships, or discounts.
-If you are eligible for the Ashford Military Grant or Leader Development Grant, you are not eligible for the RN to BSN Grant.
+If you are eligible for the Ashford Military Grant or Full Tuition Grant, you are not eligible for the RN to BSN Grant.
 For full details, please review the official terms and conditions of the grant.